 Today, the ongoing study program is a collaboration of workers’ compensation leaders who represent diverse perspectives and share a commitment to providing meaningful information about claims management trends and best opportunities for advancement.
 Recognizing the need for an unbiased approach, the study is guided by an independent Principal Researcher and an Advisory Council of industry experts whose involvement is critical to maintaining a framework that produces impartial and compelling research.

 About the 2013, 2014, 2015 & 2016 Studies:

-Building upon the robust 2013 Study, efforts in 2014 focused on: developing multi-year trend data, delivering further insights around the challenges revealed in 2013, and identifying any potential shifts in operational focus.
-The 2014 Study, released in November 2014, addressed these key areas: prioritizing core competencies; measuring best practices; incentivizing operational excellence; training & retaining staff; managing technology & data; evaluating medical performance management; and the impact of the Affordable Care Act (ACA).
-A full copy of this 115-page report is also available for request here.
+2014: Building upon the robust 2013 Study, 2014 efforts concentrated on developing multi-year trend data, delivering further insights around the challenges revealed in 2013, identifying any potential shifts in operational focus, and assessing the impact of the Affordable Care Act.
+Request Report

 About the Principal Researcher & Study Report Author:

 Director of Risk Initiatives & National Medical Director |

 Denise Zoe Algire serves as the principal researcher and report author for the studies.
 She is a nationally recognized expert in enterprise risk management, managed care, and integrated disability management.
 She is board certified in occupational and environmental health and is a fellow of the American Association of Occupational & Environmental Health Nurses.
 Bringing more than 20 years of industry experience, her expertise includes claim operations, medical management, risk management, and healthcare practice management.